RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 - If the user chooses to invest in applying a strategy, list of strategies are displayed for the user to choose from.
-On the choosing a strategy, the strategy model would allow the user to either apply the strategy to the portfolio or modify the settings of that strategy.
+On the choosing a strategy, the strategy model would allow the user to either apply the strategy to the portfolio, modify the settings of that strategy, display strategies or load a strategy.

 - If the user chooses to apply the strategy to the portfolio, the user is asked for the commmision to be used to apply the strategy.